flevi29/oai_pmh_v2/README.md

 } from "https://deno.land/x/oai_pmh_v2/src/mod.ts";

 (async () => {
-  // you can find a bunch of OAI-PMH providers here (although a lot of them might be non functional):
+  // You can find a bunch of OAI-PMH providers here (although a lot of them might be non functional):
   // https://www.openarchives.org/Register/BrowseSites
   const oaiPmh = new OaiPmh(new OaiPmhParser(), {
     baseUrl: